Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-create.md

 You can also use additional Universal Package properties like `summary` and `description` to provide additional metadata for users in ProGet.

-## Step 3: Use the Module in Terraform
+### Step 3: Package and Upload your Module

+Once you have created the metadata file for your module, you'll need to package it.
+You can do this through ProGet's UI but we recommend using the [`pgutil`](/docs/proget/api/pgutil) command line tool.
+This will package the module, and also upload it to your `internal-terraform` feed.

+## Step 4: Edit your .tf File

-Once you've uploaded a package to your feed, you can add the module to your Terraform configuration using the following format:
+Once you've uploaded a package to your feed, you can add the module to your Terraform configuration by adding this block in your `.tf` file (e.g., `main.tf`):

 ```
 module "«module-name»" {